Most marketing teams are sitting on a ton of old content that isn’t ranking or getting traffic. But this content isn’t a lost cause.

 With a bit of know-how you can bring it back to life and get it on the front page.

-A little while back, one of our hawk-eyed clients spotted an opportunity on their website.
+A little while back, one of our hawk-eyed clients spotted a content refresh opportunity on their website.

-They’d published a few pieces of content about a high traffic keyword a few years ago.
-But the content wasn’t very high up the rankings.
+They'd published a few pieces of content targeting a high traffic keyword a few years ago.
+But the content wasn't performing.

 Guess what?
 We got it to #1 in just seven weeks, as well as grabbing a featured snippet!

 Want to find out how?
 Then keep reading. 👇